bernardtaubert/srch/README.md

 ## Known Bugs

-- When specifying the Editors, arguments must not be in quotes.
 - Hotkeys only work in the first instance, other registrations fail.
 - Window does not redraw occasionally.
-- The source has to be cleaned up and reformatted.

 ## Usability improvements

+- Highlight the searchstring in the results (a switch to richtext is needed).
 - Implement a more intuitive color picker.
-- Highlight the searchstring in the results (a switch to richtext is needed).

 ## Compiling